UK Suppliers of Autoelectrical Parts to

 Coded transponder keys pass a coded data signal to electronic control units.

-cryptographic handshake between control unit and coded key is required before certain vehicle functions such as engine starting or running are allowed.
+cryptographic handshake between control unit and coded key is required before certain vehicle functions such as engine starting or running

 Electronic control unit access is required to bypass this system often via vehicle on board diagnostics (OBD) port.